Lectures, visits and tours

-The Society organises lectures in winter, and trips, visits and walks in summer.
+The Society organises monthly lectures from September to March, and a variety of trips, visits and walks from April to August.
 These are open to members and non-members alike.
-In most years we also run a four-day residential holiday, which is for members only.
-We also organise occasional conferences, day schools and other events which will be listed here as they occur.
+In many years we also run a residential holiday, which is for members only.

 Winter Lectures